serenetangerine/recipes/sweets-n-treats/cookies/coffee-oatmeal.md

 ```
 --grounds--
 grind coffee super fine
-still grounds in seive to filter out larger chunks
+stir grounds in seive to filter out larger chunks
 (optional) use larger chunks to make a nice cup of coffee to enjoy while eating cookies

 --cookies--